Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Theoretical background

 \subsection{The hypothesis about affine covariant receptive fields}

-If we assume that the visual system should implement affine covariant receptive fields, then the property of affine covariance would make it possible to compute better estimates of local surface orientation, compared to a visual system that does not implement affine covariance, or a sufficiently good approximation thereof.
+If we assume that the visual system should implement affine covariant receptive fields (Lindeberg \citeyear{Lin23-FrontCompNeuroSci} Section~3.2), then the property of affine covariance would make it possible to compute better estimates of local surface orientation, compared to a visual system that does not implement affine covariance, or a sufficiently good approximation thereof.

-A general motivation for the wider underlying working hypothesis about affine covariance is that, if the population of receptive fields would support affine covariance in the primary visual cortex, or sufficiently good approximations thereof, then such an ability would support the possibility of computing affine invariant image representations at higher levels in the visual hierarchy (Lindeberg \citeyear{Lin13-PONE}), or more realistically sufficiently good approximations thereof, over restricted subspaces or subdomains of the most general forms of full variability under spatial affine transformations of the visual stimuli.
+A general motivation for the wider underlying working hypothesis about affine covariance can be stated as follows: If the population of receptive fields would support affine covariance in the primary visual cortex, or sufficiently good approximations thereof, then such an ability would support the possibility of computing affine invariant image representations at higher levels in the visual hierarchy (Lindeberg \citeyear{Lin13-PONE}).
+Alternatively, one could consider also sufficiently good approximations thereof, over restricted subspaces or subdomains of the most general forms of full variability under spatial affine transformations of the visual stimuli.

+Fundamentally, we cannot expect the visual perception system to implement full affine invariance.
+For example, from the well-known experience, that it is much harder to read text upside-down, it is clear that the visual perception system cannot be regarded as invariant to spatial rotations in the image domain.
+However, from the expansion of the orientations of visual receptive fields according to the pinwheel structure of higher mammals, we can regard the population of receptive fields as supporting local rotational covariance.